TALK TO AN EXPERT+977-9764792172

 Trek Difficulty

-The Mundum Trail Trek is classified as a easy trek.
-It is a trek that requires a certain level of fitness and ability to trek days after days with long walking hours, but it is not a trek that is meant to test one’s physical endurance.
+The Mundum Trail Trek is classified as a moderate level trek.
+It is a trek that requires a certain level of fitness and ability to trek days after days with long walking hours, but not likely to test one’s physical endurance.
 Although the trail does involve the usual Himalayan ridges and valley descents, the slopes are not too steep.
 As long as trekkers are able to maintain a consistent pace, there is no reason why they should not be able to complete the trail.

-This Mundum trail is best suited for trekkers who are comfortable with the concept of slow travel.
+That being said, this Mundum trail is best suited for trekkers who are comfortable with the concept of slow travel.
 It is for people who enjoy walking with curiosity and interest and who are comfortable with stories and place.
-It is not so much about the distance you cover but how you experience the place.
+It is not about the distance you cover but how you experience the place.

 Cultural Experience